SuleimanFarah/sunpy/SOCIS-2012.md

 ## Software license(s)

 All packages within SunPy will be distributed under the [BSD 2-Clause](http://www.opensource.org/licenses/BSD-2-Clause) license.
-If there is a need to use existing code distributed under an incompatable open-source license, that package will be made available as a separate download.
+If there is a need to use existing code distributed under an incompatible open-source license, that package will be made available as a separate download.

 ## Project administrator